 1. The recipient UE(s) support an MSGin5G Client or the (Legacy-3GPP and non-3GPP) Message Gateway supports the MSGin5G Client capability.

-2. The MSGin5G Client 1 and MSGin5G Client 2 are registered with the MSGin5G Server.
+2. The MSGin5G Client 1 and MSGin5G Client 2 are registered with the MSGin5G Server, or an Application Server has established a secured communication with the MSGin5G Server.

 8.4.2 Message Aggregation at MSGin5G Client

-Figure 8.4.2-1 shows the procedure for an MSGin5G Client aggregating Point-to-Point messages and group messages each carrying small amounts of data.
+Figure 8.4.2-1 shows the procedure for an MSGin5G Client aggregating Point-to-Point messages including a group of messages each carrying small amounts of data.

+Editor’s note: whether Message Aggregation can be used in Group messaging, Broadcast messaging and Message delivery based on Messaging Topic is FFS.

 NOTE 1: Aggregation of multiple messages can also be done with the Application Client; in this case it is implementation specific and out of the scope of the current specification.

-Figure 8.4.2-1: MSGin5G Client aggregates messages towards target end point
+Figure 8.4.2-1: MSGin5G UE aggregates messages towards target MSGin5G UE

+Figure 8.4.2-2 shows the procedure for an MSGin5G Client aggregating Point-to-Application messages each carrying small amounts of data.

+Figure 8.4.2-2: MSGin5G UE aggregates messages towards target Application Server

+The following procedure applies to the above figures 8.4.2-1 and 8.4.2-2 with the exception that step 7 only applies to figure 8.4.2-1.

 1. Application Client(s) on UE 1 initiates a request to the MSGin5G Client 1 to send a message to another target or to send a group message.

 2. The MSGin5G Client 1 checks if aggregation is allowed for this message, checks the message data size, and the priority level to determine if the received message can be aggregated.
 For example, MSGin5G Client 1 finds that the messages have small payload size when compared to the maximum segment size that can be transmitted over available transport and are not high priority messages, which could be sent as per scheduling policy towards a selected target.